louischatriot/h4e/README.md

 ### Within Express

-If you have the typical setup with your main module in `.`, your Mustache templates for the website in `./templates/website` and those for the forum in `./templates/forum`, Setting h4e is as simple as putting this in the module where you declare Express:
+If you have the typical setup with your main module in `.`, your Mustache templates for the website in `./templates/website` and maybe those for a forum in `./templates/forum`, Setting h4e is as simple as putting this in the module where you declare Express:

 ```javascript
 var h4e = require('h4e')